 Effects of financial market regulations on human capital investment and job reallocations

-External: Ashwini Agrawal (London School of Economics), Effi Benmelech (Northwestern University), Nittai Bergman (MIT), Jonathan Cohn (University of Texas at Austin), Andrew Ellul (Indiana University), Todd Gormley (Washington University, St. Louis), Charlie Hadlock (Michigan State University), Marcin Kacperczyk (Imperial College London), Yao Lu (Tsinghua University), David Matsa (Northwestern University), Paige Ouimet (University of North Carolina), Marco Pagano (University of Naples Federico II, CSEF and EIEF), Vincenzo Quadrini (University of Southern California), Elena Simintzi (University of British Columbia), David Sraer (University of California, Berkeley), Geoff Tate (University of North Carolina), David Thesmar (MIT/HEC Paris), Vikrant Vig (London Business School), Paolo Volpin (City University London), Josef Zechner (Vienna University of Economics and Business).
+External (Tentative): Ashwini Agrawal (London School of Economics), Effi Benmelech (Northwestern University), Alan Bensen (University of Minnesota), Nittai Bergman (MIT), Marianne Bertrand (University of Chicago), Emily Breza (Harvard), Charlie Brown (University of Michigan), Jen Brown (University of British Columbia), Andrew Ellul (Indiana University), Charlie Hadlock (Michigan State University), Cami Kuhnen (University of North Carolina), Inessa Liskovich (University of Texas at Austin), Yao Lu (Tsinghua University), David Matsa (Northwestern University), Marco Pagano (University of Naples Federico II, CSEF and EIEF), Vincenzo Quadrini (University of Southern California), Elena Simintzi (University of British Columbia), Christopher Stanton (Harvard), Geoff Tate (University of Maryland), David Thesmar (MIT), Vikrant Vig (London Business School), Danny Yagan (University of California, Berkeley), Josef Zechner (Vienna University of Economics and Business)

-Internal: E. Han Kim (co-chair), Amiyatosh Purnanandam, Martin Schmalz, Jagadeesh Sivadasan, Toni Whited (co-chair), Stefan Zeume, all at University of Michigan.
+Internal: E. Han Kim (Co-chair), Paige Ouimet (Co-chair), Martin Schmalz, Jagadeesh Sivadasan, Stefan Zeume

 Each paper will be assigned to a discussant.
-Two awards will be given out for best discussion ($2500 each).
+Two awards will be given out, one for best paper, and one for best discussion ($2500 each).
 Awards are based on anonymous votes of the participants at the end of the final session and will be announced at lunch on Saturday.

 Submission Form | Contact Us